-- Use the edit/drawing tools in the Toolbox.
-The edit/drawing tools are described in the "Displaying and drawing an image" chapter. - Use the Transform tool to transform a whole image or image area.
+- Use the Edit/Drawing tools in the Toolbox.
+The Edit/Drawing tools are described in the "Displaying and drawing an image" chapter. - Use the Transform tool or Transform menu to transform a whole image or image area.
 See the "Manipulating images and image areas" chapter for more information.

-After making changes to an image you can do the following:
+After making changes to an image, you can do the following: